 The bill proposes a significant shift in the administration of Advanced Career Education (ACE) classes and programs in West Virginia, transferring oversight from county boards of education to community and technical colleges.
-It establishes a new section, 18B-2B-10, which details the transfer process, including a timeline for mutual agreements between the county boards and the colleges.
-A memorandum of understanding is required to address facility use, equipment transfer, personnel compensation, and retirement provisions.
-The Chancellor of Community and Technical College Education is responsible for developing guidelines and providing technical assistance to ensure a smooth transition, while a dispute resolution process involving the State Superintendent of Schools is also established.
+It introduces a new section, 18B-2B-10, which details the transfer process, including a timeline for mutual agreements between the involved parties.
+A memorandum of understanding will be established to address facility use, equipment transfer, personnel compensation, and retirement provisions.
+The Chancellor of Community and Technical College Education is also tasked with developing guidelines and providing technical assistance to ensure a smooth transition, while a dispute resolution process involving the State Superintendent of Schools and the Chancellor is put in place.

 Committee Substitute: 18-2-6, 18-2-10, 18-9A-2, 18B-2B-10, 18-5-19b